 Following a healthy diet is just as important as a good cleaning routine when maintaining oral hygiene.
 What you consume and how often you eat impacts your teeth.
 Eat more nutritious foods to stimulate saliva and strengthen enamel.
 Limit food and beverages that are high in sugar and carbohydrates – your body converts this sugar into acid, which can attack your tooth enamel, causing decay and discolouration.

 Bi-annual professional care:

-Oral evaluation: The most important part is your evaluation, which is why dental assessments are more than “just a clean”.
+The most important part is your evaluation, which is why dental assessments are more than “just a clean”.
 Dental assessments provide our team with an invaluable opportunity to carefully inspect your mouth, teeth and gums and identify potential problems as early as possible.
 We will be looking for signs of tooth decay, loose or broken teeth, damaged tooth fillings and prosthetics or gum disease.
 Detecting problems in their early stages can prevent them from escalating into more serious complications that are harder, if not impossible, to repair.
-For example, a simple filling or fissure sealing at the right time could prevent the need for root canal therapy down the track – treatment that is costly, time-consuming and could have been avoided if existing problems were addressed earlier.